ShawnWebDev/pizzashop/README.md

 # Pizza Shop
 ## A Menu Management, Inventory Tracking, and Point of Sale Application

 ### Description:

 Pizza Shop is a digital ordering system that enables customers, employees, and management to view, interact, and manage inventory and orders in real time.

+### Key Challenges:

+### Architecture & System Design:

+- Real-Time Updates: Server-Sent Events (SSE) provides employees with a reactive dashboard, reducing API polling and improving server performance.
+- Containerization: A multi-container environment using Docker Compose, separating the persistence layer (MySQL) from the application logic for better scalability.

 ### Role-based access: